 Firstly, our sex lives (no matter how much we discuss it) are no one else’s business.
-Whether you love sex, hate sex, or enjoy it with the opposite or the same sex.
-Whether you identify as male, female or non-binary, none of that is anyone’s business (unless we are discussing pronouns and how one would like to be referred).
-But to label someone just because it makes you feel better is unfair.
+To label someone just because it makes you feel better is unfair.

 It is not acephobic to say Marilyn was not asexual.
 Just as it isn’t homophobic to state Marilyn was not a lesbian.
 Whatever she was, I’d love her.
 But that fact is – she wasn’t asexual or a lesbian.